 Sałaga et al (2015) Calea zacatechichi dichloromethane extract exhibits antidiarrheal and antinociceptive effects in mouse models mimicking irritable bowel syndrome.
 J Pharmacol Exp Ther 388 1069 PMID: 26068703

 Do you know of a great paper that uses Loperamide hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Loperamide hydrochloride